SunsetQuest/SpeakerAwake/README.md

  - Since the volume is extremely low, you should not hear the tone under normal conditions.
 If you do, try lowering the volume or choosing a frequency that is less audible.
  - If your speakers still sleep at the chosen frequency and volume, try adjusting the frequency upwards until it prevents sleep.
  - If the tray icon doesn't appear, ensure that the application isn't blocked by your system or antivirus.
 Also, double-check .NET dependencies.

+## Drawbacks
+- **Increased Power Usage:** Speakers remain powered and ready, potentially increasing electricity consumption compared to letting them sleep.
+- **Minor Resource Utilization:** The application consumes a slight amount of CPU and memory to generate and play the low-level tone.
+- **Potentially Reduced Audio Quality:** Although this is unlikely to be perceptible, injecting even a minor signal into the audio channel could theoretically reduce audio fidelity.
+Most users, even audiophiles, should find this effect negligible at low amplitude and volume.
+- **Platform Limitation:** Currently, this application is supported on Windows only

 ## Credits